oslabs-beta/Solibee/README.md

   To see the Tailwind config file follow this <a href="https://solibee.dev/installation">link</a>

   3) Configure Tailwind styles <br>
-  Add the following to your global css styles file. <br>
+  Add the following to your global CSS styles file. <br>
   ```
     @tailwind base;
     @tailwind components;